noah-nuebling/github-actions-test/Acknowledgements.md

 - [MASShortcut](https://github.com/shpakovski/MASShortcut) - API and user interface for recording, storing & using system-wide keyboard shortcuts
 - [CGSInternal](https://github.com/NUIKit/CGSInternal) - A collection of private CoreGraphics routines

-**Apps** that inspired Mac Mouse Fix:

-- [SteerMouse](https://plentycom.jp/en/steermouse/index.html) - Pioneering mouse software for Mac, inspiring many features.
-There were moments when I thought "this is probably not possible", but then I saw "oh, SteerMouse does it", and three years later, I figured out how to implement it, too.
-- [Calftrail Touch](https://github.com/calftrail/Touch) - The foundation for the "reverse engineering" work which powers Mac Mouse Fix's best-in-class and first-of-a-kind trackpad simulation!
-- [MOS](https://mos.caldis.me/) - Mac Mouse Fix's "High Scroll-Smoothness" option, the "App-Specific Settings" implementation, and more were inspired by MOS.
-- [SensibleSideButtons](https://github.com/archagon/sensible-side-buttons) - I copied its code for an early implementation of the "Go back/forward one page in Safari and other apps" feature, and also led me to discover the Calftrail Touch project.

 <!--

   vvv Unused stuff and notes vvv.

   NOTE: The software section doesn't include the tech stack and inspirations of the Feedback Assistant or Website, or other GitHub content like update-feed and Readme.md.
 Maybe I should list those somewhere else or include them here at some point?
+But it's going to be so much on the tech stack side with all the python dependencies and the Vue stuff and CSS preprocessor for Feedback Assistant.
+Should I name pastebin too?
+And Gumroad API?
+On the inspiration side it's just Vue Isse Tracker, Gifski for the readme and maybe once we overhaul the website, some other websites.
+But Listing all the python dependencies for the automation scripts seems sooo tedious and kinda boring.
+Maybe if I condense them into one bullet point?
           Here's a bullet point for the inspiration section regarding the Readme: - [Gifski](https://github.com/sindresorhus/Gifski) - Greatly inspired the Mac Mouse Fix Readme.md, shaping its design and content.
   NOTE: Should I add my personal developments tools I used to the software section? - Xcode, VSCode, GitHub, iTerm2, fish shell, z clt, maybe more...
   NOTE: We're not including the "outstandingly helpful feedback" section.
 It's kinda weird and there is no concrete thing that they did which is now part of MMF.